Fees and Payment

 Free 30 minute phone or video consultation

 I am currently in-network with Premera Blue Cross, Regence Blue Shield and First Choice Health in Washington.
+Other Blue Cross and Blue Shield plans may be billable through Premera or Regence.
 If you have another insurance, I am happy to provide you with documentation so you can submit an out-of-network claim to your insurance company.
-I only offer teletherapy in Washington and Ohio.
+I only offer teletherapy in Washington, Pennsylvania and Ohio.
 Please contact your insurance company to ensure teletherapy is covered under your plan.

 Please notify me as soon as possible if you need to cancel a session.
 Sessions cancelled less than 24 hours before the scheduled session time will be charged the full session fee.